kaby76/dk.brics/README.md

 The purpose of the revival is to study the code and the algorithms used to detect grammar ambiguity.

 As far as the code goes, I'm not sure where I found it on the internet.
-But, I had to modify the code to work with Java v24, and extended it in a couple of ways to debug the code.
+I had to modify the code to work with Java v24, and extended it in a couple of ways to debug the code.
+The original code is checked in here as a .zip file.

 To get it to run, use VSCode: `cd grammar.sources; code .` You may need to modify class paths, etc., but the VSCode config is set up to debug and parse a palindromes.cfg grammar example.